Worcester State University

-Worcester State University (WSU) is a public university in Worcester, Massachusetts.
-It was founded in 1874 and enrolls nearly 5,500 undergraduates and over 900 graduate students.
+Worcester State University (WSU) is a public university in Worcester, Massachusetts, United States.
+The fourth largest of the Commonwealth’s nine Universities, WSU enrolls over 4800 undergraduates and nearly 900 graduate students in more than 80 undergraduate majors and minors and 32 graduate programs.

+WSU was one of several Massachusetts State Universities that was founded as a normal school in the 19th century before evolving into a state college in the 1960s and achieving university status in 2012.
+WSU is administered by the Massachusetts Department of Higher Education which oversees 29 campuses including community colleges, state universities, and research universities across the Commonwealth.

 History

 Founded in 1874 as the Massachusetts State Normal School at Worcester, WSU was the fifth of nine teacher training colleges in the state.
 Spurred by the success of a city-run normal school founded two years earlier, its school committee successfully petitioned the Massachusetts General Court for a state-sponsored institution in Worcester.
 The original campus was located in a Second Empire-style stone building on St. Ann's Hill, near the city's downtown.
 By 1900, the campus included a president's house, the "Stoddard Terrace" residence hall, and a turreted gymnasium annex.
 This site would serve WSU for nearly sixty years until the current Chandler Street campus opened in 1932.

 The first "principal" of WSU, Elias Harlow Russell (1874–1909), shaped the school's early curriculum.
 A pioneer in the Child Study Movement that emphasized childhood development and educational reform efforts, Russell partnered with colleague G. Stanley Hall, who later became President of Clark University, to develop a program that placed normal school students in city schools.
 Russell was later succeeded by Francis Randsom Lane (1909–1912).

-In the 1920s, WSU followed national trends in teacher education by introducing a broader array of college courses and a Bachelor of Science in Education degree in 1921 culminating in a new designation of State Teachers College in 1932.
+In the 1920s, WSU followed national trends in teacher education by introducing a broader array of college courses and a Bachelor of Science in Education degree in 1921 culminating in a new designation of Worcester State Teachers College in 1932.
 The Great Depression threatened the College as the state proposed cost-cutting measures that would eliminate many schools.
-Presidents Dr. William B. Aspinwall (1912–1940) and Clinton E. Carpenter (1940–1946) led the college through this crisis and set the stage for post-war development under the presidency of Eugene A. Sullivan (1947–1970).
+Presidents William B. Aspinwall (1912–1940) and Clinton E. Carpenter (1940–1946) led the college through this crisis and set the stage for post-war development under the presidency of Eugene A. Sullivan (1947–1970).